Torreylee1028/torreylee1028.github.io/_posts/2021-03-29-womenexercise.md

 layout: post
 title: Women Who Exercise
 description: Exploratory Data Analysis with hypothesis testing.
-image:
+image: assets/images/hubbard-1.jpg
 ---

-## Exploratory Data analysis
+## Exploratory Data Analysis

 ### Summary
 This project used exploratory data analysis techniques in Python to prove or disprove a hypothesis based on female exercise behavior with those who have kids under the age of 18 based on a survey of time usage.